sunyumail93/PipeRiboseq/README.md

 Here is an example of mm10 genome setup.

-1, Download scripts from GitHub to Linux server:
+1, Download scripts from GitHub to a Linux server:

 ```
 git clone https://github.com/sunyumail93/PipeRiboseq.git